 To me, it just doesn’t seem to face your triggers of everyday life.

-So until they come up with a drug that doesn't have the effects as this one, I don't think there is a better way to quit than cold turkey.
-It's just the fastest and safest way to go.
+So until they come up with a drug that doesn’t have the effects as this one, I don’t think there is a better way to quit than cold turkey or switching to vaping.